 The Primetime Emmys recognize overall series quality, lead and supporting acting, directing, and writing, among other categories.
 The Creative Arts Emmy awards achievements in more technical fields, such as costumes, makeup, and special effects, as well as alternative programming like docuseries and variety specials.
 An Emmy win is a lifelong goal for many Hollywood stars and creators, forming the "E" in "EGOT" (winning an Emmy, Grammy, Oscar, and Tony).

 To celebrate the most Emmy-awarded television shows of all time, Stacker rounded up the top 25 using the Emmys database and other sources.
 All drama, comedy, competition, variety, reality, and limited series were considered.
 Shows were ranked by their number of Emmy wins, with ties broken by the number of nominations.
-The list includes nominations for the 2024 Emmys, but those winners won't be announced until the Sept.
-15 ceremony.
+The list includes wins for the 2024 Emmys, which were unveiled at the Sept.
+15, 2024 ceremony.

 Looking at the following list, it's clear to see several distinct eras emerging, from the long-running sitcoms of the '80s and '90s to the new golden age of television ushered in by "The Sopranos" and other premium programming.
 As streaming services like Apple TV+, Netflix, Disney+, and Amazon Prime Video join HBO in spending exorbitant sums on new content, it remains to be seen where television will go in the coming years.
 But many of us—about three-quarters, according to Bureau of Labor Statistics data—will surely be sticking around to watch!